add2cal/add-to-calendar-button/README.md

 - Taking care of all those edge cases, where some scenarios do not support specific setups (like WebView blocking downloads); utilizing beautiful user guidance workarounds.
 - Auto-generated Schema.org rich (structured) data for better SEO.
 - Full support for mouse, touch, or keyboard input (W3C WAI compliant).
 - Supporting 20+ languages, incl.
-RTL text for Arabic; but also custom labels and text blocks.
+RTL text for Arabic; but also custom labels and text blocks (i18n).

 ### And much more

 - Well documented code, to easily understand the processes and build on top of it.
-- No external module or backend dependencies.
+- No external service or backend dependencies.
-- Therefore, fully GDPR, CCPA, and LGPD compliant - without the need of signing some data processing agreement.
+- Fully GDPR, CCPA, and LGPD compliant by design - without the need of signing some data processing agreement.
 - FREE and easy.

 ![Demo Screenshot](https://github.com/add2cal/add-to-calendar-button/blob/main/assets/img/demo.gif?raw=true)